***** UPDATE *****

 His family reported that he is good with cats, but will chase if the cat runs.
 This has also been observed in his foster home.
 Boo responds very well to an “Off” command and will leave the cat alone at that time.
 He would do best in a home with dog-savvy cats.

 They also reported that he loves other dogs and will play with them.
-We have also seen this in his foster home, but have noticed that his play style can include herding other dogs and giving them a good nip in the haunches.
+We have also seen this in his foster home, but have noticed that his play style can include herding other dogs.

 Like many border collies, Boo is not a big fan of getting handled for grooming, nail trimming and vet visits.
 He does require a muzzle and medication for trips to the vet.
 His foster home is working on helping him get accustomed to wearing a muzzle for vet visits.
 Cooperative care training in his new home would be very beneficial to Boo to help him become more comfortable with husbandry work.

 Boo knows basic obedience commands such as sit, down, come and stay, along with giving a paw.
 He is very good at waiting to go out the door before going outside.
-He responds very well to his name and will recall nicely in an area without distractions.
 He was not often on leash in his former home.
 He has been going on leash walks with the two dogs in his foster home and is doing well.
 He does not pull hard on the leash unless he sees a squirrel or small animal.

-Boo is being fostered in Maine and currently lives with one cat, two neutered male border collies, an adult male, and adult female.
+Boo likes car rides and rides quietly in a crate.
+He is being fostered in Maine and currently lives with one cat and two border collies.

 Please do not inquire about a particular dog until you have an APPROVED application on file.